lucasvc/dodaemon/README.md

 ## Released

-You can also donwload the already built package from the Releases with the Alpine version indicated.
+You can also donwload the already built package from the Releases with the Alpine version indicated and follow the [Usage](#usage) section.